-The Milwaukee Press Club announced the winners of its 91st Annual Gridiron Awards for Excellence in Wisconsin Journalism, covering an unusual news year of the pandemic, social unrest, and political turmoil.
-Milwaukee Independent was selected as a finalist for 10 features.
+The Milwaukee Press Club announced the list of finalists for its 91st Annual Gridiron Awards for Excellence in Wisconsin Journalism, covering an unusual news year of the pandemic, social unrest, and political turmoil.
+Milwaukee Independent was selected for 10 features.

 The journalism honors follow the third year in a row of double digit recognition for the daily news magazine, in competition against all major media outlets in Milwaukee and across Wisconsin.
 Competition was more notable this year as traditional broadcast media organizations partnered to combine resources, and used online platforms to offset the pandemic’s impact.

 Founded in 1885, the Milwaukee Press Club is the oldest continuously operating press club in North America.
 In the context of this competition a “Finalist” has already won an award, but the level of recognition – Gold, Silver, or Bronze – will not be announced until May at the Gridiron Awards event.
 Traditional that has been an awards dinner, but it will be a virtual ceremony for the second year.

 The 10 pending awards for Milwaukee Independent were split over 3 main categories this year, Writing, Visual Journalism, and Online.
 The work of 8 staff members is recognized in 6 categories.
 In the “Online: Best Blog” category, all three entries are from Milwaukee Independent, so the writers are competing against each other for the top honor.